 Other issues can arise as a result of the medication which is often prescribed by sufferers of dementia.
 Antidepressants, for example, have a common side effect of a dry-mouth.
 Since saliva protects teeth, by acting as a lubricant and cleanser, a reduction can lead to an increase of plaque, therefore increasing the risk of dental decay, gum disease and infection.

 It’s important these issues are addressed swiftly since pain and infection can worsen the confusion associated with dementia – thereby directly causing a reduction in quality of life.
 It’s for reasons like this that at Stanfield Nursing Home we take oral care so seriously.
-The Alzheimer’s Society website discusses the complexities associated with dementia and oral care in more detail, should you wish to do further reading.

-Of course, oral care hygiene challenges are not limited to people suffering from dementia.
+Of course, oral care hygiene challenges are not limited to elderly people suffering from dementia.
 For example, syrup based medications, such as those you will often find prescribed for constipation, can increase the risk of tooth decay.
 A simple solution is to provide sugar free alternatives.

 Other simple solutions to oral care we provide include: